 For your first appointment call:0191 263 6200

-Paul Dodds reserves the right, at its sole discretion, to change, modify, add or remove any portion of these terms in whole or in part, at any time.
+Paul Dodds Law reserves the right, at its sole discretion, to change, modify, add or remove any portion of these terms in whole or in part, at any time.
 Changes to the terms will be effective when notice of such changes is posted.

-Paul Dodds has used utmost care to ensure and maintain the accuracy, completeness and currency of information published on this site.
+Paul Dodds Law has used utmost care to ensure and maintain the accuracy, completeness and currency of information published on this site.
 We, however, take no responsibility for any errors or omission, though if notified of any we will endeavor to rectify such.

 The website may contain links to other sites.
-Although utmost care is exercised in providing links to sites that share our high standards, Paul Dodds Solicitors shall not be responsible for the content, security, availability and privacy practices used by such linked sites.
+Although utmost care is exercised in providing links to sites that share our high standards, Paul Dodds Law shall not be responsible for the content, security, availability and privacy practices used by such linked sites.

 The linked pages are provided for the convenience of our website users only and do not constitute an approval of their services or practices.
 Links from other web sites to our home page do not require prior permission from us but deep linking into any other page of our site should not be effected without prior permission from us.